 Check Google Trends.
 Read articles like Five Tools for Naming a Business.
+Check out our blog about cleaning business names.
 Finally, register your business name with the government.
 Keep reading to learn more about registering your name and choosing a legal structure.

 Step 3: Writing a Carpet Cleaning Business Plan

 Small business owners who write a business plan tend to have 30% faster growth because the business plan helps guide their decision-making.